abhi15sep/find-unused-lambda-functions/README.md

 There are 3 variables you'll need to set within the Python script before running.
 These variables are:

-S3 bucket where Athena will store query history
-This bucket will be created in the region where the script is executed if it doesn't currently exist
+1. Name of the S3 bucket where Athena will store the query history when running the script.
+This bucket will be created in the region where the script is executed if it doesn't currently exist.
 > Example: ATHENA_S3_BUCKET_NAME = "s3://athena-history-bucket-demo"

-Athena table to create for CloudTrail logs
-This table will be created in the 'default' Athena database
+1. Name of the Athena table to create for CloudTrail logs.
+This table will be created in the 'default' Athena database.
 > Example: TABLE_NAME = "cloudtrail_logs"

-Location of S3 bucket where CloudTrail logs are stored including CloudTrail Lambda data events CLOUDTRAIL_S3_BUCKET_NAME = "s3://{BucketName}/AWSLogs/{AccountID}/"
+1. Location of S3 bucket where CloudTrail logs are stored for your CloudTrail Lambda data events.
+You can find this location by viewing the CloudTrail trail and copying the S3 bucket where log files are delivered.
+This is in the format of s3://{BucketName}/AWSLogs/{AccountID}/
 > Example: CLOUDTRAIL_S3_BUCKET_NAME = "s3://cloudtrail-logs-bucket/AWSLogs/123456789012/"

 ```